Uniform twisted homological stability: Introduction

 \subsection{Relation to Torelli groups}

 Another motivation for proving uniform twisted homological stability theorems is the work of Hain \cite{haininfinitesimal} giving quadratic presentations of the Malcev completion of the Torelli subgroup of the mapping class group for $g \geq 6$ (later improved to $g \geq 4$ \cite{haing3}).
+A crucial input in Hain's proof is knowing (or bounding) $H^d(\mathrm{Mod}_g^1;V_\lambda(2g))$ for $d=1,2$ and \emph{all} partitions $\lambda$.
+When $d=1$ and $g \geq 3$, these cohomology groups were completely determined by Johnson \cite{JohnsonHomomorphism}, and when $d=2$ Kabanov \cite{kabanov} has proven purity of their mixed Hodge structure when $g \geq 6$, using a delicate algebro-geometric argument; this purity suffices to carry out the argument.
+Now \cref{thmA} implies that we can completely calculate $H^d(\mathrm{Mod}_g^1;V_\lambda(2g))$ in any degree $d$, for $g$ sufficiently large, which in particular would allow a simplified version of Hain's proof to carry through (but only for $g \geq 12$).

-Focusing for simplicity on the case of surfaces with a boundary component, it turns out that to determine the generators, one needs to know $H^1(\mathrm{Mod}_g^1;V_\lambda(g))$ for all irreducible representations $\lambda$, and to determine the relations, one needs to know $H^2(\mathrm{Mod}_g^1;V_\lambda(g))$ for all $\lambda$.
-Our \cref{thmA} shows that for $g \geq 10$, both these groups agree with their stable values, which are known by \cite{looijengastable} (see also \cite{kawazumi,randalwilliamstwisted}).
-With \cref{thmA} as input, Hain's arguments could be dramatically simplified, although with a worse range for $g$.
-By contrast, Hain's strategy to control $H^2(\mathrm{Mod}_g^1;V_\lambda(g))$ is instead to use a theorem of Kabanov \cite{kabanov}, which says that the restriction map from degree $2$ intersection cohomology of $V_\lambda$ on the Satake compactification of the moduli space of curves $\mathcal M_g$, to $H^2(\mathrm{Mod}_g;V_\lambda(g)),$ is an isomorphism for $g \geq 6$.
-This is proven by a delicate study of the boundary geometry.
-Kabanov's theorem allows controlling the weights in the mixed Hodge structure and suffices to determine the relations in the Torelli Lie algebra.
-It is a well known open problem to prove an analogue of Hain's results for the Torelli subgroups of $\mathrm{Aut}(F_n)$, and one may hope that \cref{thmB} will be useful in obtaining such an analogue. (\cref{thmB} by itself can not be immediately applied to obtain a quadratic presentation of the Torelli Lie algebra of $\mathrm{Aut}(F_n)$ --- another key ingredient in Hain's work is to argue that the Lie algebra in question is isomorphic to its associated graded for the lower central series, using Hodge theory, and the analogous statement is open in the $\mathrm{Aut}(F_n)$ case.)
+It is a well-known open problem to prove an analogue of Hain's results for the Torelli subgroups of $\mathrm{Aut}(F_n)$, and one may hope that \cref{thmB} will be useful in obtaining such an analogue. \cref{thmB} by itself cannot be immediately applied to obtain a quadratic presentation of the Torelli Lie algebra of $\mathrm{Aut}(F_n)$ --- another key ingredient in Hain's work is to argue that the Lie algebra in question is isomorphic to its associated graded for the lower central series, using Hodge theory, and the analogous statement is open in the $\mathrm{Aut}(F_n)$ case.